Understand how to support your business and workforce through this global health emergency

 Q: Can employers deny holiday to employees where it is known that they will have to self isolate on their return?The best way to deal with proposed personal travel is for employees and employers to openly discuss travel plans and follow the latest Government guidance, including any requirement for a self isolation period upon return to the UK.
 However, under normal working time rules employers can cancel any annual leave that has already been authorised, so long as the minimum notice is provided.

 Cancelling employee's holiday

-Employers can discourage them from travelling abroad especially to red destinations by pointing out that any self-isolate/quarantine on their return, they will not be paid.
+Employers can discourage employees from travelling abroad especially to red destinations by pointing out that if they need to self-isolate or quarantine on their return, they will not be paid.